EnigmaCurry/curlbomb/EXAMPLES.md

     alias cb="curlbomb --ssh ryan@example.com:8080 --ssl ~/.curlbomb/curlbomb.pem.gpg"

     # curlbomb to push a local file or directory to a client:
-    # Always put the argument in quotes.
-This allows pushing
+    # Always put the argument in quotes to allow pushing
     # multiple paths at the same time, as well as using globs.
     cb_put() {
         if [ -z "$1" ]; then